anamarsabi/AI_miniproject1/README.md

 For a graph describing the street network of a given city, develop a route mapping method for pizza delivery.
 Input:
-- filele with a graph describing the city map
+- File with a graph describing the city map
-- he node in which the pizzeria is, vp
+- The node in which the pizzeria is, vp
-- list of edges to which the pizzas need to be delivered z(, … , z9 (we assume that the supplier of needs to visit each of these).
+- List of edges to which the pizzas need to be delivered z(, … , z9 (we assume that the supplier of needs to visit each of these).
 Output: the supplier's route in the form of a list of vertices to visit, which begins and ends at node vp

-To deliver the pizzas in the corresponding edges and go back to the pizzeria having traversed the minimum distance possible.
-The output will be a list of the vertices visited in the optimized order for going through the pizza delivery locations.
+## To compile
+Just use the comand make

+## To execute (the example from the first project submission)

+bin/./location data/dataImage outputFiles/outputImage

+Introduce a list of edges using the following format: number-number-number...
+For example: 3-4-7-9 Introduce the origin using the following format: number number.
+For example: 0 100 Remember the origins coordinates should be multiples of 100.